Codex

 size

 specify the image size to use for the thumbnail display.
-Valid values include "thumbnail", "medium" and "full".
-The default is "thumbnail".
+Valid values include "thumbnail", "medium", "large", "full" and any other additional image size that was registered with add_image_size().
+The default value is "thumbnail".
+The size of the images for "thumbnail", "medium" and "large" can be configured in WordPress admin panel under Settings > Media.
 For example, to display a gallery of medium sized images:

 [gallery size="medium"]